jlevy/og-equity-compensation/README.md

   might also help.
   - 🚧 Better links on any of these?
   - 🚧 Explain the terminology of “triggering” AMT.
-- ❗ AMT is important to understand because exercising incentive stock options can trigger AMT.
+- ❗ AMT is important to understand because exercising ISOs can trigger AMT.
 In some cases a *lot* of AMT, *even when you haven’t sold the stock* and have no money to pay.
   More on this below.
+  - 🚧 Clarity UP FRONT in the intro to this section which of these taxes apply to which type of equity compensation.
+  The details can come in the next section.
 - 🔹 Section 1202 of the Internal Revenue Code provides a special tax break for qualified small business stock held for more than five years.
   Currently, this tax break is a 100% exclusion from income for up to $10M in gain.